awelotta/ambiguous-ideographic-description-sequences/README.md

 ```
 IDS	FIRST_CHARACTER,UCS_COLUMN	SECOND_CHARACTER,UCS_COLUMN
 ```
+(sometimes there is no value for UCS_COLUMN, in which case its blank and there is no comma).

 - `ambiguities-ids-cdp.tsv`IDS collisions among all characters from `./cjkvi-ids/ids-cdp.txt`, which uses PUA characters for IDCs missing from Unicode
 - `ambiguities-ids-cdp-uro.tsv` same as above, but only CJK Unified Ideographs block Unicode characters